Tanushreechaudhary/Lab_Session9/README.md

 I wanted to present a sequence of visualizations that convey the message to the audience why they should hire students from SCU?
 I found it to be a better way to make an interactive dashboard and through story points we can highlight the main features of the worksheet in a narrative way.
 If I had used a dashboard, it would have been too crowded to display all information on one screen.

 ## Conclusion:
 Students at SCU have a perfect blend of technical and business skills like Tableau, Java, C, Project Management, Business Intelligence which are all the new age technology and are in high demand.
-Being ranked 2nd among the top universities in CA as per the academic excellence, it has a cutting edge curriculum that helps students to stand out in the crowd and progess more in their career.
+Being ranked 2nd among the top universities in CA as per the academic excellence, it has a cutting edge curriculum that helps students to stand out in the crowd and progress more in their career.

 ### References:
 https://insights.dice.com/2017/10/18/recruiters-managers-fear-hiring/ <br />